Astronomy EssentialsSpace

 Under the right conditions, the planet Venus is visible when the sun is also in the sky.

-The image above shows Venus as a crescent, like a tiny crescent moon.
+The image below shows Venus as a fat crescent, like a crescent moon.
 But Venus only appears as a crescent at certain times in its orbit, and you need some optical aid to see it.

-In June 2022, Venus can be found easily in the sunrise direction in the morning sky.
-It’s exceedingly bright, but will sink lower each day until disappearing from the morning sky in October.
-Venus reappears in the evening sky in December 2022.
+In July 2023, Venus can be found easily in the sunset direction in the evening sky.
+It’s exceedingly bright, but will sink lower each day until disappearing from the evening sky in early August.
+Venus reappears in the morning sky later in August.
+Some of the easiest times to spot Venus in daylight is when it’s near the moon.
+Check EarthSky’s guide to the bright planets to find dates the moon is near Venus.

 Read more: Why is Venus so bright?